 The first trend observed is that banks continue to strengthen their balance sheets, by deleveraging and cutting costs, in order to improve their capital adequacy ratios and cash positions.
 The European wide bank stress test results released in 2016 revealed that certain European banks still need to work on strengthening their capital buffers.
 The increased amount of transactions in the NPL market depicts a trend that the market is continuing to develop.
+In November 2017 the European Banking Authority published the final methodology for the 2018 EU-wide stress test, which is expected to further increase the number of transactions in the NPL market.

 Furthermore, there are several benefits that banks can capture through loan portfolio sales, which promote further adoption: by enabling them to focus on their core business, reducing reputational risks and ensuring correct treatment of customers through professional debt collection.
-The attractiveness for investors has also increased as banks have started to show a willingness to work with small and medium sized enterprises by dividing and selling their portfolios in smaller pieces.